OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Cost-estimate.md

 The recommended SKUs for a production environment are:
 * App Service: Standard (S2)
 * Service Bus: Basic
+* Workspace-basd Application Insights:
+    This Application Insights resource is sending its data to a Log Analytics workspace.
+    The log Analytics workspace offers Pay-as-you-go pricing tier as it offers flexible consumption pricing in which charged per GB of data ingested -
+    * Analytics Logs data ingestion - **$2.30/GB** of data ingested per month
+    * Basic Logs data ingestion - **$0.50/GB** of data ingested per month

 ## Estimated load